dsochamp/Dictionary-Webscraper/README.md

 My project uses webscraping to create a python dictionary using Dictionary.com.
-Hope you like it!
+It doesn't use any giant files with python dictionaries of meaning.
+It uses a single file with simple code and just two libraries.